sidtalia/Self-driving-car/README.md

 ## Self-driving-car (actually just a way point follower)
 This project is no longer being maintained.
-I have switched over to STM32F103C8T6 (https://github.com/naughtyStark/Self-driving-car-STM-32).
+I have switched over to STM32F103C8T6 (https://github.com/naughtyStark/Self-driving-car/blob/master/README_STM32.md).
+(Code is currently private)
 (obstacle avoidance unit is being re-developed as of now). video link for this (old) version

 Test1 :https://youtu.be/PnjM10glXuw